gdsge/gdsge.github.io/source/example/Bianchi2011/Bianchi2011.rst

     IterRslt = iter_bianchi2011(options);

 As shown, the options specified in a structure can be passed into the *iter* file to overwrite existing parameters.
-(All parameters with names CapitalUpperCaseOption can be overwritten without recompiling). *MaxIter* defines the maximum number of policy iterations before which the procedure stops.
+(All parameters with names CapitalUpperCaseOption can be overwritten without recompiling).
+We first load the exact discretized processes used in `Bianchi (2011) <https://www.aeaweb.org/articles?id=10.1257/aer.101.7.3400>`_.
+Make sure you have file :download:`shock_process.mat <shock_process.mat>` ready.
+*MaxIter* defines the maximum number of policy iterations before which the procedure stops.
 Since we are just warming up on a crude state space, let's set it 50.
 The returned IterRslt is then passed to the *iter* file again in a structure, in the field named *WarmUp*.
 This basically overwrites the starting point of the policy iteration with the solution obtained in the previous *iter* call.
 Accordingly, option *SkipModelInit* is set to one to skip the *model_init;* block as it is not used (this step is optional but can be helpful in cases